ashutoshSharma12/Weather-App-using-Django/README.md

 Weather Web based App using Django
 ## Lets Get Started

-### Go the Project Folder and Write Following Commands
+### Go the Project Folder and Write Following Commands in the Terminal/Command-Prompt

 > django-admin startproject the_weather